 13. Controlling Officer.– The Minister Finance shall, for purposes of travelling allowances, be the Controlling Officer of a Special Assistant.

-abroad.– A Special Assistant travelling on official business outside
+allowance for tour abroad.– A Special Assistant travelling on

 (a) The Chief Minister may grant, to a Special Assistant during his term of office at any one time or from time to time, leave of absence, for urgent reasons of health or private affairs, for a period not exceeding three months in the aggregate.